dimasma0305/Cyber-Security-Learning-Resources/README.md

 ## Learn to Use Linux
 - Choose the distribution you want to use
 - Installing the selected distribution
-- Learn Linux Directory Hirarcy
+- Learn Linux Directory Hierarchy
-- Learn Commands - Basic Commands in Terminal
+- Learn Linux Basic Commands
 ## Learn Networking
 ## Learn Programming Language Logic
 ## Learning Through CTF